mphill/kysely-expo/README.md

 For more information, see https://www.sqlite.org/stricttables.html

-### Naming Convention Type Conversions
+### Auto Affinity Converter

+SQLite only has support for 3 basic types: string, number and real (you can consider blob).
 SQLite doesn't support Date or booleans, its actually a string or integer for dates and an 0 or 1 for boolean (typically).
 It would be annoying to have to convert all your dates to strings and booleans to 0 or 1 and vice versa.

-It's also not practical or possible to try to analyze your result sets to determine the type of data returned.
-So as a solution this library has adopted a column naming convention that will apply transforms.

-Depending on the name of the column it will convert `Date` and `boolean` types to the correct SQLite types if you following the naming conventions below.

-This feature can be disabled by setting `disableNamingConventionCasts` to `true`.

-#### Dates

-Kysely Expo store dates as a `TEXT` type and ensure your column name ends with `_at`.
-This library will automatically convert an ISO 8601 string to an Date object when querying data.

-#### Booleans
-Store boolean as an `INTEGER` type and ensure your column starts with `is_`, `has_` or ends with `_flag`.
-This library will automatically convert the 0 or 1 to a boolean.

-These type converts can be overridden by using the `typeConverters` properties.
+if you set autoAffinityConversion to true, Expo Kysely will automatically attempt to convert your date automatically so you don't have to worry about doing the conversion yourself.

 ## Usage